earth-chris/earth-chris.github.io/index.md

 ## Software

-I lead development of the `salo` python package as CTO at Salo, which will shortly become available as an open source library.
-I've lead one other public-facing software project, `ccb-id`, and I maintain a personal python library.
+I lead development of the `salo` python package as CTO at Salo, which will soon be available as an open source library.
+I've lead one other public-facing software project, *ccb-id*, and I maintain a personal python library.

-- [ccb-id](https://github.com/stanford-ccb/ccb-id) - a tree species mapping package, which was developed for [this paper](https://peerj.com/articles/5666/) as part of a [data science competition](https://peerj.com/articles/5843/). *ccb-id* ranked first in predictive accuracy among all participants, outperforming methods developed by researcher groups from five other universities.
+- [ccb-id](https://github.com/stanford-ccb/ccb-id) - a tree species mapping package for imaging spectroscopy data, which was developed for this [data science competition](https://peerj.com/articles/5843/).
+It ranked first in predictive accuracy among all participants, outperforming methods developed by researcher groups from five other universities.
-- [aei-py](https://github.com/christobal54/aei-py) - my personal python package repository
+- [aei-py](https://github.com/christobal54/aei-py) - my personal python package repository. nothin' special.

 ## Current affiliations